-Family Upset ‘Hospital Robot’ Delivered Terminal News
+Family Upset Hospital ‘Robot’ Delivered Terminal News

 Catherine Quintana also pointed out that her father had trouble understanding the doctor as his voice played through the speakers in the device, making for a needlessly awkward, confusing, and ultimately insensitive experience.

-Her father died two days after the consolation.
+Her father died two days after the consultation.